cyrusyong/itinerary_planner/README.md

 • Interactive map integration using the Google Maps API

-• Route optimization calculated using a Branch and Bound algorithm
+• Route optimization calculated using a Branch and Bound approach

 • Project managed using a mock Agile workflow with Jira and GitHub
 <br><br>